impredicative/gec/README.md

 If using Firefox, the [Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/) add-on can be useful.

 ## Limitations
-The known applicable size [limits](https://stackoverflow.com/a/59479166/) are:
+* The known applicable size [limits](https://stackoverflow.com/a/59479166/) are tabulated below.
+These limits are not checked or enforced by this tool.
+If a hard limit is violated, a `push` or `send` will simply fail.
+Note that the size of an encrypted file can be just slightly larger than the size of its decrypted file.

 | Subject | Value | Type | Enforcer |
 |---------|-------|------|----------|